jrdngr/cargo-sideload/README.md

    ```toml
    my_lib = { version = "1.0", registry = "test_registry" }
    ```
-3. Run `cargo update` to let cargo sort out your dependencies and update your `Cargo.lock` file.
-4. Run `cargo sideload fetch --registry=[registry-name]` in your crate's root.
+3. Run `cargo sideload fetch --registry=[registry-name]` in your crate's root.
    - Use the `--headers` argument if your download endpoint requires authentication or other headers.
    Header format: `[Header-Name]: [Header Value]`.
-5. Your crates are now in the local cargo cache. `cargo` will use the local copies rather than attempt to download them.
+4. Your crates are now in the local cargo cache. `cargo` will use the local copies rather than attempt to download them.

 # Subsequent runs